NGR-NP/mern-stack-course/readme.md

-#Registration Form with html5 css
+# Registration Form with HTML5 and CSS

  ![This is an image](Screenshot.png)